 3.: Best Long-Term Banking Services

-Bank of America is one of those brick-and-mortar banks that also offer a lot of online banking services.
+Bank of America is one of those brick-and-mortar banks that also offers a lot of online banking services.
 If yours is a relatively young business and you are looking for a bank that can grow with your business as it grows, you should consider Bank of America.
 With accounts that are designed to meet a variety of small business banking needs, you’ll likely find an account that fits.